Monitor Network Traffic With Ntopng on Debian 12 – Easy Steps

 Steps To Monitor Network Traffic With Ntopng on Debian 12

-Before you start your Ntopng setup on your Debian 12, you need some requirements.
+Before you start Monitor Network Traffic With Ntopng on Debian 12, you need some requirements.
 You must log in to your server as a non-root user with sudo privileges and set up a basic UFW firewall.
 For this purpose, you can visit this guide on Initial Server Setup with Debian 12 Bookworm.

 Note: You can also find more information about UFW firewall by visiting this guide on Configure Firewall with UFW on Debian 12 Bookworm.